dgrzar/q-nqueens/README.md

 # q-nqueens
 Quantum solutions to the n queens problem.

-Annealing and gate (circuit) solutions will be implemented.
+Annealing and gate (circuit) based solutions will be implemented.